 In 1968, the school became a Charity administered by a Board of Governors and moved to Wilmar Lodge on Meins Road in September of that year.
 A building programme was begun on the ten-acre site and an assembly hall, laboratories, swimming pool, sports hall, a five-acre playing field, music centre and art studios were built.
 The Sixth Form was established and Westholme girls were moving on to top university places.

 Upon Mr Rouse’s retirement in 1976, former Headteacher Dr Bond took over as Principal of the school.
 Over this period the number of pupils began to rise and there was even a small Sixth Form.
 The building programme has never really stopped.
 On the appointment of Mrs Croston as Principal in 1988, Westholme really began to flourish.
 A brand new science wing was completed.
 The theatre was opened in 1997 and in 1999 the new library, ICT facility and languages classrooms were ready.
 In 2012, the brand new extention to the Music Centre was completed, allowing for more space for orchestra and choir rehearsals.
 With demand for students taking A-levels, Westholme added a Sixth Form Centre, which was completed in September 2003 and was refurbished in summer 2014.

 For 25 years, Principal, Mrs Croston developed the School and steered it through many new directions, before retiring in 2013 after the introduction of boys into Senior School.
-In September 2013, Mrs Horner became our new Principal and we are enjoying continued development of the School as we move towards its centenary year in 2023.
+In September 2013, Mrs Horner became our Principal and we enjoyed continued development of the School.
 Our latest development which was implemented in September 2016 was the introduction of boys into our Sixth Form.
 From September 2018, the school became coeducational throughout.
 In summer 2020, the strategic decision to close the Nursery was made and our Pre School and Infant children relocated from Billinge House to 290 Preston New Road and Beardwood Bank House respectively, on the Junior School site.
 Billinge House was made vacant for its new owners in July 2020.